INSIGNEO/openBF/docs/src/man/config.md

 - `R2` second peripheral resistance
 - `Cc` peripheral compliance

 You can also enable `inlet_impedance_matching` to let openBF optimise `R1` at runtime.
 This will match the windkessel inlet impedance and minimise artificial reflections (recommended).
+Also optional (default $0.0 Pa$) is the windkessel outlet pressure `Pout`.

 ## Template